ZJU-DAILY/BIRDIE/README.md

 ## LLM-based Query Generators

-We train the query generators for tabular data, based on the refined Llama3-8b model, as detailed in our paper.
-We release the trained generators.
+We train query generators for tabular data, based on the refined Llama3-8b model, as detailed in our paper.
+We release our trained [Query Generators](https://drive.google.com/drive/folders/1HLYbWzADI0xAqpuXuNgFcZPFxu0a2vfc?usp=drive_link).
 Users can also train their query generators for different table repositories.

 ## Acknowledgments